Expressing your grief when you have no memories of your person

 Get top tips from bereavement experts, and hear from Youth Ambassadors, Henri and Teigan, about their experiences of Mother's Day.

 If you need to talk, we’re here to listen.
-You can speak to the Winston’s Wish bereavement team using one of our confidential on-demand services.
+Our bereavement specialists are available to speak with right away.
+No appointments or waiting lists, just real-life support.
 You can chat with us anonymously if you wish and share whatever you are feeling.
 Nothing about your grief is off limits.
 We promise to listen, not judge and can offer advice and guidance if needed.
 You can speak to us as little or as often as you want.
+Start a conversation now.
+You can speak with us between 8am and 8pm, Monday to Friday (except bank holidays).
+You must be 13 or older to receive support via text or WhatsApp.

-Click the blue ‘Chat with us’ button at the bottom right of your screen between 8am-8pm, weekdays.
+Click the blue 'chat with us' button at the bottom right of your screen between 8am-8pm, Monday to Friday.

-Call us for free on 08088 020 021 between 8am-8pm, weekdays.
+Call us for free on 08088 020 021 between 8am-8pm, Monday to Friday.

 If you need to speak to us in a language other than English, we can use interpreters over the phone, and we can use the Relay UK app if you have hearing or speech difficulties.